 "A lot of people think that terrorists are recruited in special recruiting grounds, but the truth is that it actually goes on in mosques a lot of the time.
 You'll go to pray and there'll be small groups of people just away from the main group in the mosque having their own discussion, talking about jihad and all these types of things.
 They started talking to me about what's going on in Iraq and about how all the people are dying and then they started inviting me to religious talks."

 Dowling explains: "A month after Adam was approached at the mosque, he was invited to the first of many meetings at a rundown squat in south London.
 It was here — and in similar buildings — that the real process of indoctrination went on, with exposure to violent videos, including footage of beheadings."
 Adam goes on:

 They would show us videos of people bragging about 7/7 and 9/11 and they made it clear that they approved of it.
 They weren't as blunt as to say, 'Yes, we did this' or 'We did that'.
 They were more aware than anyone that there's a chance that someone in that room could be recording them."

 Adam quit the group after a year.
 "It was quite shocking to me.
 I started to think, 'Well, hold on a second, I don't want to kill anybody.
 Yeah, I've got anger inside me, but this isn't the right way to deal with this'."
 He pondered his near fate as a suicide bomber and said: "I feel very grateful that I didn't go down that road.
 Now I want an office job."

-Related Topics: Muslims in the United Kingdom, Terrorism
+Related Topics: Muslims in the United Kingdom, Radical Islam, Suicide terrorism

 receive the latest by email: subscribe to daniel pipes' free mailing list